-Animal Attack Attorneys in Baltimore, Howard County and throughout the state
+Help for victims of animal attacks in Baltimore, Howard County and throughout Maryland

 Up until 2012, in order for you to recover compensation from the owner of a dog that had bitten or injured you, it was necessary to prove that the dog owner knew that the dog had vicious propensities prior to the dog injuring you.
 This was commonly known as the “one free bite rule” because the first victim of a dog had a very difficult time making their case absent proof that the dog had been vicious in the past.
 It was even more difficult to hold a landlord responsible for injuries caused by their tenant’s dog, as you had to show: